nilscox/express-extra/docs/validation.md

 expected object to a function that will be invoked with the data to validate.

-If a condition is not met on the data to validate, the validation function must throw an instance of ValidationError, or one of its children.
-See [errors](#errors).
+If a condition is not met on the data to validate, the validation function must throw an instance of ValidationError, or one of its sub-class.
 The function must return the validated value.

 ```js
 const { Validator } = require('express-extra');